The back story

 “There are so many computer games targeted at 13 year olds.
 Even though there are tons of games targeted at us we are never asked to help develop them.”
 Sam

 Malmstrom has worked with several developers over the years.
-Each of those experiences were exciting for students, but they were a about play testing what someone else had already developed.
+Each of those experiences were exciting for students, but they were all about play testing what someone else had already developed.
 What made this collaboration unique was Theta’s commitment to develop a new platform with their clients, the students.

 Like Theta, Newlands Intermediate is committed to working and learning with, and from, their community.
 The school is looking beyond traditional teaching methods for students to engage in authentic, real-life challenges that require them to practice the skills of the Key Competencies as outlined in The New Zealand Curriculum.